paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

 ### Static Routes

 Default route to 0.0.0.0/0 includes both underlay interfaces and overlay interfaces via zones.
-In order for SD-WAN rules to direct traffic, there has to be an existing route (or routes) in the active routing table (`get router info routing-table all`)
+In order for SD-WAN rules to direct traffic, there has to be an existing route (or routes) in the active routing table for each SD-WAN zone (`get router info routing-table all`)

 ```ruby
 config router static